ajlende/color-fns/docs/api/interfaces/rgb.md

 # Interface: Rgb

-Object representation of sRGB red, green, blue, and alpha with values in the range [0,1].
+Object representation of sRGB color.
+Red, green, and blue values in the range [0,255] and alpha values in the range [0,1].

 **`example`**
 ```
 const rgb: Rgb = {
-  r: 0.2,
+  r: 51,
-  g: 0.4,
+  g: 102,
-  b: 0.6,
+  b: 153,
   a: 0.8,
 }
 ```